dcdpr/did-btc1/chapters/Appendix-SMT.md

     Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock
 ```

 Every DID is included, so there is no longer a proof of non-inclusion.
 Instead, what's being proved is the presence or absence of an update, where the absence of an update is a null document.
-To prove presence or absence of an update, the DID controller presents the nonce, the DID update payload or null, and the list of peer hashes from bottom to top.
+To prove presence or absence of an update, the DID controller presents the nonce, the ::BTC1 Update:: or null, and the list of peer hashes from bottom to top.

 Now, the presentation to the verifier for DID 13 includes the following: